lifepillar/ASUnit/README.md

 ## Install

-To build and install **ASUnit**, you can do that in two different ways.
+To build and install **ASUnit**, you can proceed in two different ways.

-If you use `AppleScript` 2.4 (OS X 10.10 "Yosemite") or later and have installed [ASMake][], you may just write:
+1. If you use `AppleScript` 2.4 (OS X 10.10 "Yosemite") or later and have installed [ASMake][], you may just write:

 ```sh
 cd ASUnit
 ./asmake install
 ```

-Otherwise, you can install it manually with the following commands:
+2. Otherwise, you can install it manually with the following commands:

 ```sh
 SCRIPT_LIBS_DIR="${HOME}/Library/Script\ Libraries/"